Yashwanth-git-coder/100DaysOfCode-Python/README.md

 ✨ Python Conditional Statements
     (If, elif, else.)
 ✨ ASCI code Generator
-Based on the above topics, I build the " Treasure Island " project.
+I build the " Treasure Island " project based on the above topics.

 ## Day - 04 👨‍💻

 On this day, I learned about the following topics 👇.
 ✨ Randomization
-✨ operators in python
+✨ operators in Python
-✨ Lists (Basics)
+✨ Lists (Basics),
-Based on the above topics, I build the " Rock, Paper, and Scissors " project.
+I build the " Rock, Paper, and Scissors " project based on the above topics.